 If you’re a customer of Amazon, Facebook, Google, and other internet giants, there is unfortunately very little you can do in order to protect yourself from breaches.
 However, it’s important to keep in mind that these massive companies use super-high levels of cybersecurity, so the possibility of them being hacked is low but not zero.
 On the other hand, your computer at home could also be a tempting target for ransomware and cyber-attacks in general.
 In this case, there are many things you can do in order to protect yourself and prevent nefarious entities from gaining access to your home network.

 The first thing that comes to mind when talking about network management is using antivirus/malware software.
 Make sure you use software that has been proven to work and is published by reputable companies rather than downloading dubious software from the dark corners of the internet.
 Another thing most people tend to oversee is the danger that lurks behind suspicious links.
 Many of us have fallen victim to this particular problem, and it’s definitely not something you can easily solve, especially if you happen to stumble upon ransomware that encrypts your data.
 Therefore, the best thing you can do is to avoid clicking on links that seem suspicious.
 Curiosity sometimes wins, but rest assured, you haven’t won a million dollars, and you’re not the 999,999th visitor.
-If you would like to know more about cybersecurity, ransomware, and things you can do to protect yourself and your data, don’t hesitate to read our other articles!
+If you would like to know more about what cybersecurity does, ransomware, and things you can do to protect yourself and your data, don’t hesitate to read our other articles!
 We aim to bring internet security closer to our readers so that you know what to expect in case you stumble upon potential threats in the wild.